QUESTIONS OFTEN ASKED ABOUT ORGANISATIONAL MINDFULNESS

 What do mindfulness facilitations/workshops involve?

-The usual curriculum of a Mindfulness - Based Stress Reduction programme is 8 weeks, broken onto 2 hour classes per week.
+The usual curriculum of a Mindfulness - Based Stress Reduction programme (MBSR) is 8 weeks, broken into 2 hours 30 minutes, plus a full day silent retreat after week 6.
 However, this is largely not feasible for some companies.
 We thus have broken the training down into modules.
 We then do practices and enquiry to deepen the learning experience.
-We offer cd's to enhance learning at home.
-So we would do an exercise such as Body Scan to demonstrate how the mind id habitually distracted, and how we can learn to ground ourselves in our present experience by increasing the capacity to focus on specific body parts and the sensations that "live there" in a very specific way.
+We offer MP3's to enhance learning at home.
+So we would do an exercise such as Body Scan to demonstrate how the mind is habitually distracted, and how we can learn to ground ourselves in our present experience by increasing the capacity to focus on specific body parts and the sensations that "live there" in a very specific way.
 The exercise teaches individuals that they do not have to be "identified" with every thought that pops into the mind.
-They learn there are ways to stabilize the mind and develop awareness to then be in a position to be skillful with whatever is arising in their present experience.
+They learn there are ways to stabilize the mind and develop awareness, to then be in a position to be skillful with whatever is arising in their present experience.

 Is there a way to measure the effectiveness/outcomes of mindfulness interventions?